 Solution?
 Practice radical acceptance.
 Instead of hiding my grey hair, I enhanced it.
 Instead of denying my age, I flaunted it.
 It didn’t take long to realize a new “silver economy” was peeking up over the horizon and I that changed everything!

-Note: At the age of 60, I crossed over and started a new career in the “seniors’ sector” the term used to describe the seniors organizations, institutions and service-providers in the community.
-With sponsorship and support from a local organization and provincial funder, I created a plan and assembled a team to interview and survey over 1,000 baby boomers, people like me and a new generation of so-called seniors.
+Note: At the age of 60, I crossed over and started a new career in the “seniors’ services sector” the term used to describe the seniors organizations, institutions and service-providers in the community.
+With sponsorship and support from a local organization and provincial funder, I created a plan to assemble a team to interview and survey over 1,000 baby boomers, people like me and a new generation of so-called seniors.
 The goal was to find out what they wanted and needed.
 This research provided new understanding, meaning and purpose and eventually became the start of a new career.

 Gotta fly – I think the chicken breasts are done.
 No pasta.